yuliaFl/yuliaFl/README.md

 Nice to see you here!

 My name is Yulia.
-I am a computer programming student at Humber College, completing my last year of Computer Programming Diploma.
+I am a Computer Programming Diploma graduate at Humber College.

 I've had a chance to work with different aspects of IT, and have concluded that my interests lay in React, ReactNative, Python, PL/SQL, and Java.